 - 1. Planning The Executive Officer is responsible for delegating the assignments and responsibilities to accounting staff in preparation for the audit.
-Assignments shall be based on the list of requested schedules and information provided by the independent accounting firm. - Commission Involvement Organization staff will do as much work as possible in order to assist the auditors and, therefore, reduce the cost of the audit.
-The Commission's Executive Committee may assist OC LAFCO in fulfilling its audit oversight responsibilities with regard to the integrity of OC LAFCO's financial statements, OC LAFCO's - (1) the integrity of OC LAFCO's financial statements, (2) OC LAFCO's compliance with legal and regulatory requirements, and (3) the independent auditor's qualifications and independence.
+Assignments shall be based on the list of requested schedules and information provided by the independent accounting firm. - 2.
+Commission Involvement Organization staff will do as much work as possible in order to assist the auditors and, therefore, reduce the cost of the audit.
+The Commission's Executive Committee may assist OC LAFCO in fulfilling its audit oversight responsibilities with regard to (1) the integrity of OC LAFCO's financial statements, (2) OC LAFCO's compliance with legal and regulatory requirements, and (3) the independent auditor's qualifications and independence.
 In providing this assistance to the full Commission, the Executive Committee may assume audit responsibilities as provided herein and recommend action on all audit matters to the full Commission.